 Members of THE GENEVANS are currently preparing to take the choir’s music ministry to the ends of the earth for the May 2014 International Tour to the Philippines and Malaysia.

 3200 College Avenue

 Beaver Falls PA 15010-3599

 Checks should be made payable to Geneva College with “Genevans Trip” written in the subject line.
 Contributions of all sizes are both needed and appreciated, as are prayers of support.

 Past tours have included visits to Great Britain, Germany, Poland, France, and throughout the United States.

 THE GENEVANS, the student choir of Geneva College, is heir to a tradition of choral singing dating from the early years of the college over a century and a half ago.
 The mission of the choir expresses Geneva’s belief that music, as one of God’s finest gifts, meets a deep, universal need in people.
 The choir’s repertoire is broad and varied, reflecting the belief that “all of life, always and everywhere, is life in the presence of God.”

-In 2012, David Kenneth Smith was named the new conductor of THE GENEVANS, after the 31-year tenure of Dr. Robert Copeland.
-Having directed psalm singing in Geneva College’s Chapel program for the six years, Dr. Smith now focuses on two roles, that of conducting THE GENEVANS and teaching Voice.
+Conductor David Kenneth Smith continues his tenure as director of THE GENEVANS in this his second season.
+Dr. Smith has taught Voice in the Music Department at Geneva College since 2001, and directed psalm singing in the College’s Chapel program for six years.
 Dr. Smith earned his degrees in Voice Performance at Wheaton Conservatory and Indiana University, Bloomington.
 He lives near Cranberry Twp., Penn. with his wife, pianist Marie Libal-Smith.